chanelpaten/platformer/README.md

 Functions are predefined blocks of code that can accept input, perform an action, and can return a value.
 They can be reused many times to perform that action on command.

-A **function definition** determines what data the function accepts, what operations are performed, and what value is returned.
-Here is an example of a function definition called `create`:
+A **Function Declaration** determines what data the function accepts, what operations are performed, and what value is returned.

+Here is an example of a Function Declaration called `createCannon`:

 ```javascript
 function createCannon(x, y, scaleX, scaleY, immovable) {